Our expertise

 Crime

-Simply put, cyber crime is a crime committed using the means of technology and the internet.
+Simply put, cyber crime is a crime committed using technology and the internet.

-Although we talk about cybercrime as a separate entity to traditional crime, it is carried out by the same types of criminals for the same type of reasons.
+Although cyber crime is often discussed as a separate entity to traditional crime, it is carried out by the same types of criminals for the same type of reasons.

 The methods that cyber criminals use to gather data and perform an attack is comparable to physical ‘traditional’ crimes.
 For example, let’s compare how a criminal gang might go about breaking into a bank to steal money against how a cyber criminal gang might go about breaking into a computer network to steal data.